LOGRONO – NAJERA

-Red plastic chairs outside on the street, means you are near a café or bar … time to sit down and relax 😃
+Red plastic chairs outside on the street, means a café or bar is near … time to sit down and relax

-Coffee in Ventosa … and my small muffin was given to this dog.
-It’s almost impossible for me to walk past any animal without giving them something to eat 😊
+Coffee in Ventosa.
+I gave my mini muffin to this dog.
+It’s almost impossible for me to walk past any animal without giving them something to eat

-More farm tracks followed and we could feel some chill in the air … the snow on the mountains might have something to do with this.
+More farm tracks followed and we felt a chill in the air … the snow on the mountains might have something to do with this.

 More farm tracks – on our way to Najera

-About 2km outside Najera, I was finished!
-This day was 2km just too far today!
-Without hesitation, Berto took my backpack and carried both our backpacks to Najera while I was slowly following.
+About 2km outside Najera I was done!
+Today was just 2km too far!
+Berto took my backpack without hesitation and carried both of our backpacks to Najera as I slowly followed him.

 Berto with both our backpacks … I had enough of this day!

 In Najera, we walked to Albergue Puerta de Najera.
 It was already quite full with pilgrims and we were lucky to get 2 beds.
-We had our lunch (by now you know the usual “suspects” of tomato, chorizo sausage and cheese with an apple as dessert!)
-As we walked out of the albergue to explore the town (and to buy snacks for the next day), we overheard how the lady at the front desk informing pilgrims that just arrived, they were full … phew, we were just in time!
+We had our lunch (by now you know the usual items – tomato, chorizo and cheese with an apple as dessert!)
+As we left the albergue to explore the town (and to buy snacks for the next day), we overheard how the lady at the front desk informed pilgrims (who just arrived), that they were full … phew, we were just in time!

 A full boot rack means a FULL albergue

 In town, we saw Carl from the USA, as well as our Spanish friends Conchi and Pili and Deulet from Kazakhstan.
-We had a couple “cervezas” (and a couple more) and so, the evening turned out to be a whole lot of fun.
-While we were in the bar, a group with music instruments walked passed and played beautiful music.
-We all went out to listen and it was not long before we’ve joined them with a dance in the streets!
+We had a couple “cervezas” (and a couple more) and thus the evening turned out to be a lot of fun.
+While we were in the bar, a group with music instruments walked past while making beautiful music.
+We all went out to listen and it was not long before we joined them with a dance in the streets!

 Lesson learned: You don’t need to speak the same language, to have fun together!

 Berto with Conchi and Pili from Spain – dear friends made on the Camino

 A day that started out difficult, ended with joy in the streets of Najera.